 Target controls optimization and debug flags.
 Each mode means:

-- release_debug: Build without C++ debugging symbols and optimization, but keep the runtime checks (performs checks and reports errors).
-Official binaries use this configuration.
+release_debug: Build without C++ debugging symbols and optimization, but keep the runtime checks (performs checks and reports errors).
+Official editor binaries use this configuration.

 scons platform=<platform> target=debug/release_debug/release

-This flag appends ”.debug” suffix (for debug), or ”.tools” (for debug with tools enabled).
-When optimization is enabled (release) it appends the ”.opt” suffix.
+with tools enabled).
+When optimization is enabled (release), it appends

 Bits is meant to control the CPU or OS version intended to run the binaries.
-It works mostly on desktop platforms and ignored everywhere else.
+It is focused mostly on desktop platforms and ignored everywhere else.

 scons platform=<platform> bits=default/32/64